cnfeat/blog.io/tags.md

 1. Choose a key word
 2. Click it
-3. Relative materials will bump to the top
+3. Relative materials will bump up to the top
-4. Juse have a try
+4. Just have a try!

 ##Key word list